Jomppeli/auto-repository-setup/README.md

 ## Script pipeline
 - Take the needed parameters from the user
-- Add the parameters to a text file (json parse not working)
-- Add a new repository with the parameters that user inputs
 - Add the directories and example files

 ## File structure